-- Violating the privacy of another person - Media/Technology violations; posting pictures/comments that are hurtful or harmful to another person or entity. - Repeated infractions of school rules or disrespect to authority - Continued disruption of the learning environment - Theft, vandalism, and/or destruction of school property or the personal property of students, staff or others - Plagiarism or cheating on test or other work - Possession of or use of any instrument that might be considered a weapon - Fighting - Harassment, Intimidation, and/or Bullying - Possession of, use of, or under the influence of any kind of drugs, tobacco, e cigarettes or e-products / e-paraphernalia, or alcohol on school property or during school sponsored activities.
+- Violating the privacy of another person - Media/Technology violations; posting pictures/comments that are hurtful or harmful to another person or entity. - Repeated infractions of school rules or disrespect to authority - Continued disruption of the learning environment - Theft, vandalism, and/or destruction of school property or the personal property of

+- students, staff or others - Plagiarism or cheating on test or other work - Possession of or use of any instrument that might be considered a weapon - Fighting/aggression, physical or verbal - Harassment, Intimidation, threatening and/or Bullying - Possession of, use of, or under the influence of any kind of drugs, tobacco, e cigarettes or e-products / e-paraphernalia, or alcohol on school property or during school sponsored activities. - Truancy